uvlvd/Metamodels/README.md

     f = func
 ```

-### Project Structure
-The project structure in terms of the packages is largely aligned with default Xtext projects.
-A utility package `org.xtext.lua.utils` is present containing
-utility functions and constants for the parser.

-**Grammar**

-**DerivedStateComputer**
+**EReference definition in the grammar**
+The grammar does mainly parse the `name` attributes for `Referencing` objects (the only exception being the `Goto` object), since most `Referncing` objects can themselves be referenced.
+The `ref` attribute is set to `null` during parsing, and then to the `name` attribute in a post-processing step via the `DerivedStateComputer`.

 **ScopeProviders**
  - The linking process calls the `LuaScopeProvider` to find candidates for reference resolution, which delegates to the other `ScopeProviders`.
  - Implementations of `LuaAbstractBlockScopeProvider` traverse blocks for scoping.
  - `LuaGlobalScopeProvider` is delegated to if no candidates were found by the other scope providers.

+### Project Structure
+The project structure in terms of the packages is largely aligned with default Xtext projects.
+Notable exceptions are the utility package `org.xtext.lua.utils`, which contains
+utility functions and constants for the parser, and the mock package `org.xtext.lua.mocking`, which contains the logic for mocking unresolved references.

 ### Terminology
  - `FeaturePath`: a path consisting of `PrefixExp`s (e.g. `Var`) and `SuffixExp`s (e.g. `MemberAccess`, `TableAccess` or `FunctionCall`)